gocardless/legacy-api-docs/source/docs/03_resources/bill/03_confirm_a_new_one_off_bill/confirm_a_new_one_off_bill.md

 :    The unique id of the create resource

 `resource_type`
 :    The type of create resource.
-Accepts: bill, subscription or pre_authorizationsignatureA signature of the parametersstateThe state parameter passed in with the initial request if present
+Accepts: bill, subscription or pre_authorization

 `signature`
 :    A signature of the parameters